 Therefore, a predominantly plant-based diet goes a long way in supplying the body with the bulk of its antioxidant and nutrient needs, which also helps prevent free radical damage and support optimal health.
 Even with a balanced diet rich in food sources of Vitamin E, some people might need to consider supplementation as well, given the difficulties of obtaining pure tocotrienols only from food sources and the amount needed in some cases for therapeutic effects.

-While the research is still underway, it’s important to understand the distinctions between tocotrienols and tocopherols as well as their intricacies in order to truly benefit from Vitamin E. While both free radicals and oxidation are natural and necessary processes, many modern-day lifestyle factors like chronic stress, smoking, nutrient-poor diets, and environmental toxins can still cause excessive cellular damage to occur.
+While the research is still underway, it’s important to understand the distinctions between tocotrienols and tocopherols as well as their intricacies in order to truly benefit from Vitamin E. While both free radicals and oxidation are natural and necessary processes, many modern-day lifestyle factors like stress, smoking, nutrient-poor diets, and environmental toxins can still cause excessive cellular damage to occur.
 Tocotrienols can help if we take the time to incorporate them properly into our diet and supplementation.